-EnWave Corporation ("EnWave") was incorporated under the Canada Business Corporations Act on July 14, 1999.
-The Company's principal business is the design, construction, marketing and sales of proprietary microwave-vacuum food and cannabis dehydration machines under a licensing-royalty business model.
+EnWave Corporation ("EnWave" or "the Company") was incorporated under the Canada Business Corporations Act on July 14, 1999.
+The Company's principal business is the licensing of its intellectual property through royaltybearing agreements and the design, construction, marketing and sales of vacuum-microwave machinery for the food, cannabis and biomaterial dehydration industries.